Vigo Ordnance Plant

-The Vigo Ordnance Plant, also known as the Vigo Chemical Plant or simply Vigo Plant, was a United States Army facility built in 1942 to produce conventional weapons.
-In 1944 it was converted to produce biological agents for the U.S. bio-weapons program.
-The plant never produced any bio-weapons before the end of World War II but did produce 8000 pounds of an anthrax simulant.
-The plant was transferred to Pfizer after the war; the company operated it until announcing its closure in 2008.
+The Vigo Ordnance Plant, also known as the Vigo Chemical Plant or simply the Vigo Plant, was a United States Army facility built in 1942 to produce conventional weapons.
+In 1944 it was converted to produce biological agents for the U.S. bioweapons program.
+Although the plant never actually produced bioweapons before the end of World War II, it did produce 8,000 pounds of an anthrax simulant.
+After the war, the plant was transferred to Pfizer, who operated it until the plant's closure in 2008.

 Location

-The Vigo Ordnance Plant was located on 700 acre of a more than 6000 acre government-owned tract and cost $21 million to build.
+The Vigo Ordnance Plant was located on 700 acre of a more than 6000 acre government-owned tract and cost $21 million to build (the equivalent of $366 million in 2023).
 The facility was constructed in the Honey Creek Township in Vigo County, Indiana.
 The plant was located about six miles (10 km) south of Terre Haute.
-The area surrounding the plant was flat, covered with cornfields and dotted by hog farms.
+The area surrounding the plant was flat, covered with cornfields, and dotted by hog farms.
 The site of the former Vigo Plant is south of Interstate 70 near Highway 41 and Indiana State Highways 150 and 63.

 History

 Construction and conversion

 The U.S. Army Ordnance Corps constructed the Vigo Plant in 1942, prior to the official start of the U.S. biological weapons program.
 The Vigo Ordnance Plant began producing conventional explosives and munitions on February 18, 1942.
-The Army decommissioned the factory less than year later, and on June 30, 1943 the plant was transferred to the U.S. Army Corps of Engineers.
+The Army decommissioned the factory less than year later, and on June 30, 1943, the plant was transferred to the U.S. Army Corps of Engineers.
 Portions of the Vigo Plant were then leased to the Delco Radio Corporation for the manufacture of military electronics equipment.
 The plant served in this capacity until May 1944.

-On May 8, 1944 the Army Special Projects Division (SPD) directed the Vigo Plant to convert its facilities for full-scale biological agent production.
+On May 8, 1944, the Army Special Projects Division (SPD) directed the Vigo Plant to convert its facilities for full-scale biological agent production.
 The plant was converted for biological warfare (BW) use by the H.K.
-Ferguson Construction Company; they added fermenter tanks, slurry heaters, laboratories and the other necessities of a biological warfare facility.
-The plant was to be the first U.S. anthrax factory and would be utilized filling a British order for anthrax bombs.
-In March 1944 the British had placed an order for 500,000 of these bombs which Winston Churchill, remarked, should only be considered a "first installment".
+Ferguson Construction Company; they added fermenter tanks, slurry heaters, laboratories, and the other necessities of a biological warfare facility.
+The plant was to be the first U.S. anthrax factory and would be utilized to fill a British order for anthrax bombs.
+In March 1944 the British had placed an order for 500,000 of these bombs, which Winston Churchill remarked should only be considered a "first installment".